Guide to Animal Kingdom For Adults

 Then there’s Rafiki’s Planet Watch.
 Rafiki’s is a set of zoological exhibits (and the Animation Academy) reachable only by the Wildlife Express Train from Harambe.

-Kids love the petting zoo, and animal- or science-loving adults will probably find enough to justify the visit, but the transit time to and from Rafiki’s means many adult guests will reasonably skip it.
+Kids love the petting zoo at Rafiki’s, and animal- or science-loving adults will probably find enough to justify the visit, but the transit time to and from Rafiki’s means many adult guests will reasonably skip it.
+(Note: Rafiki’s Planet Watch will close for reimagining February 23, 2026.
+It will reopen for summer 2026, when a new “Bluey Adventure” debuts.
+I’m going to assume most adults will be even less likely to visit it at that point.)

 It’s worth mentioning here that many things at Animal Kingdom operate on hours more limited than the park hours.
 Kali River Rapids often opens late, and the zoological trails and Rafiki’s often close early.
 The shows also have limited showings.
-Our favorite streetmosphere—Tam Tam Drummers—often have their last performance around noon.
+Some streetmosphere may end before noon.

 Dining and Drinking at Animal Kingdom